Nitr4m12/UltimateBotWConverter/README.md

 - leoetlino's sarc tool

 Both can be obtained through Python's pip, using `pip install bcml` for BCML, and `pip install sarc` for leoetlino's tool.
 **Important**: BCML must be set up with a Switch dump of BoTW and put in Switch mode, or the script won't work.
+Also, this script doesn't modify files inside `TitleBG.pack`, so those you'll still have to manually modify yourself.

 # Usage
 Open CMD on Windows or a Terminal window on Linux, and run the script with `python converter.py [mod]`, replacing `mod` by your BNP mod/mods, or `path/to/folder/with/bnps/*.bnp` to convert every BNP in a folder.